react-cosmos/react-cosmos/docs/usage/user-interface.md

 ## Control Panel

-The UI controls provide powerful component data manipulation capabilities.
+The UI controls provide powerful component data manipulation.

 <img alt="" width="400" src="screenshots/props-panel.png" />

 Three types of panels are currently supported:

 1. Props Panel: Automatically generated based on React element props.
 Only works with [Node Fixtures](../usage/fixtures.md#node-fixtures).
-2. Class State Panel: Automatically generated based on React Class components, which are deprecated but still supported indefinitely.
+2. Class State Panel: Automatically generated based on React Class components, which are deprecated but supported indefinitely.
 3. Controls Panel: Generated using custom definition hooks that can be represented as text inputs or select dropdowns.

 ## Adjustable Panels